harilvfs/assets/README.md

 <div align="center">
-<strong>*Note*: This is for archival purposes only.
-Please do not use or modify this content.</strong>
+<strong> Note: This is for archival purposes only.
+Please do not use or modify this content. </strong>
 </div>

 <p align="center">